 - The new corridor alternative would generally parallel the existing Highway 3 on the back lot line between Highway 3 and South Talbot Road.
 Some deviation from the back lot line would be required to avoid the cemetery lands.
 Staying on or close to the back lot line would minimize the creation of land-locked parcels and generally minimize disruption to farm operations.
 The new corridor was not considered north of Highway 3 for a number of reasons, but primarily because there is considerable existing development to the north of Highway 3; - Develop new intersections at Walker Road and Sexton Sideroad within the new corridor; - Construct a new interchange at Highway 401.
-The only feasible design for a new interchange would require Highway 3 east of Highway 401, to Highway 3 west of Highway 401, with an inner loop ramp connection.
-Boulevard; - Construct a new grade separation at Outer Drive; - Close current Highway 3 from Malden Road to Essex Road 34 West Limit (Talbot Road) and close Oldcastle Road South; - Rehabilitate infrastructure within the existing corridor.
+The only feasible design for a new interchange would require moving the existing interchange in a southerly direction and providing the westbound connection from Highway 3 east of Highway 401, to Highway 3 west of Highway 401, with an inner loop ramp connection.
+The eastbound connection would be a direct ramp.
+Existing Highway 3 would be closed just west of Outer Boulevard; - Construct a new grade separation at Outer Drive; - Close current Highway 3 from Malden Road to Essex Road 34 West Limit (Talbot Road) and close Oldcastle Road South; - Rehabilitate infrastructure within the existing corridor.